MicrosoftDocs/azure-dev-docs/articles/python/overview-azd-templates.md

 ## What are the Python web azd templates?

-There are many azd templates available on the [azd awesome GitHub repository](https://github.com/azure/awesome-azd), but this collection of Python web Azure Developer CLI is unique insomuch that the provide a sample web application with feature parity across many different popular combinations of Azure resources.
+There are many azd templates available on the [awesome azd GitHub repository](https://github.com/azure/awesome-azd), but this collection of Python web Azure Developer CLI is unique insomuch that they provide a sample web application with feature parity across many different popular combinations of Azure resources and Python web frameworks.

 When you run an Python web azd template, you'll:

 - **Create a starter application** - Specifically, a website for a fictitious company named Relecloud.
-The project code features all of the best practices for the given Python frameworks and packages that are required for that particular stack of technologies.
+The project code features many best practices for the given Python frameworks and packages that are required for that particular stack of technologies.
 The template is intended to be a starting point for your application.
 You add or remove application logic and Azure resources as needed.
 - **Provision Azure resources** - The template provisions Azure resources for hosting your web app and database using Bicep, a popular infrastructure-as-code tool.
 Again, you modify the Bicep templates if you need to add more Azure services.
 - **Deploy the starter application to the newly provisioned Azure resources** - The starter application is automatically deployed so you can see it all working in minutes and decide what you want to modify.
 - **Optional: Set up a GitHub repository and a CI/CD pipeline** - If you like, the template contains the logic to set up a GitHub repository for you including a GitHub Actions or an Azure Pipelines CI/CD pipeline.
 Within minutes, you're able to make changes to the web project code.
 When you merge those changes to the *main* branch of your GitHub repo, the CI/CD pipeline publishes them to your new Azure hosting environment.